AI Image Generator for Educators

 Empower educators

-Enable teachers, instructional designers, and educators to generate custom visuals without needing advanced technical skills.
+Enable educators to generate custom visuals without needing advanced technical skills.

 Save time

-Replace time-consuming manual searches or edits with a fast, AI-driven process so that educators can spend time engaging with their students.
+Replace time-consuming searching and refinement processes so that educators can spend time engaging with their students.

 Provide outputs that are appropriate for classroom use, incorporating robust content filters and educator-specific style presets.